WHO WE ARE

 Davide Iacono was born in 1985.
 He graduated in Humanities (La Sapienza, Rome).

 After his studies, he worked for 8 years in various film and television productions.
 In 2017 he obtained a master’s degree in Social Media Marketing in Milan.
-In the same year he worked as a scriptwriter for the short documentary Last Ship directed by Daniele Ragusa Monsoriu, which was selected in several festivals and won the Audience Award at the Brooklyn Film Festival.
-With the same director, Davide also worked to the short films American Rhapsody and Una vida mas (currently in post-production).
-He wrote various essays / articles, and moderated many conferences as well, about the relationship between history and cinematography.
+In the same year he worked as a scriptwriter for the short documentary Last Ship directed by Daniele Ragusa Monsoriu, which was selected in several prestigious festivals and won the Audience Award at the Brooklyn Film Festival.
+With the same director, Davide also took part in the production of the short documentaries American Rhapsody (2016) and the award-winning Una Vida Más (2021).
+He wrote various essays, articles and papers for books (among which Cinema e Medioevo by the Centro sperimentale di cinematografia in Rome), and moderated many conferences as well, delving into the close relationship between human history archetypes and the seventh art.
 He currently lives between New York and Italy.

 DIRECTOR OF COMMUNICATIONS

-Giovanna Mauro is a Clinical Psychologist and art enthusiast.
-Her work as a communication manager for private activities (2018) and a film distribution agency (2017) along with various curricular internships and training courses from 2014 to 2019 (T.C.
-Cafeo, Social Cooperative Proxima, etc.) helped her developing skills in community and organizational psychology.
+Giovanna Mauro is a psychotherapist and art enthusiast.
+Her work as a communication manager for private activities (2018) and a film distribution agency (2017) along with internships and psycho-social services since 2014 (in Terapeutic Communities, as well as Social Cooperatives and Social Intervention Projects) helped her develop skills in community and organizational psychology.
 She attended piano and dance classes from the age of 7, and took part in hip hop, contemporary and musical stages with internationally renowned dancers, such as David Hazama (2008) and Leslie Wiesner (2012).
-She loves drawing and is fond of the animation world and silent cinema.
+She loves drawing, particularly charcoal, and is either fond of animation films and the silent era.
 Together with Daniele Ragusa Monsoriu and Davide Iacono she is the founder of the Dumbo Film Festival and currently lives between New York and Italy.

 DIRECTOR OF DEVELOPMENT